 Martillo Island is easily done as a half-day excursion from Ushuaia.
-This is one of the better Martillo Island tours.
+You can see the top-rated Martillo Island excursions below:

 Ushuaia is perched on the Argentine side of the Beagle Channel.
 Look straight ahead and you’re actually looking at Chilean land.

 On shorter visits, you’ll get to marvel at the scenery, sail past colonies of sea lions, pass the Lighthouse Les Eclaireurs, and stop for some brief hiking.
 Some of the best views of Ushuaia are from the channel.

 Hike Vinciguerra Glacier or Albino’s Eye Glacier